 - Use chips of ice if mouth is dry being sure they are still able to swallow.

 - Placing a cool, moist cloth on their forehead is comforting.

 - Reposition them often in bed to prevent bed sores.

 - Give your loved one reassurance and permission to let go.
 Let them know that you will be okay.
 Say whatever words of love and support that comes from your heart.

 This is a difficult process and one that most of us wish we did not have to go through.
-Even when a person is exhibiting many of the usual signs and symptoms of death, no one can predict the exact timing.
+Even when a person is exhibiting many of the usual signs and symptoms of the dying process, no one can predict the exact timing.
 Therefore, it is important to make sure you take care of yourself.
 Make sure you eat appropriately and get adequate rest so you can be in the present with your loved one.
 Best wishes!